 Take one or two flower petal circles.
 Loosely fold in half, then in half again.

 Place one or two leaves between the flower petals.

 Twist and crimp the paper at the corner to hold everything in place.
 Open up the petals pressing down at the center with your fingers and your flower is ready!

-How to complete the craft
+Complete the craft

-ADDITIONAL TEACHING RESOURCE
+HANDS-ON TEACHING RESOURCE

 Pascha fabric learning set

 A colorful fabric learning set made out of soft fleece that is used like a felt board to help explore fundamental Pascha concepts and traditions.

 This tutorial is part of the HOLY WEEK CRAFT KIT

 Special thanks to Presbytera Destinie of Ascetic Life of Motherhood for exploring our resources with her sweet little children and sharing wonderful photos with us.